 Council regularly mows roadsides at intersections and high traffic areas to improve safety for pedestrians, cyclists and drivers.
 We also mow some roadsides around towns, shopping areas and tourist destinations.
 Council also manages an annual roadside slashing program to reduce fire fuel and hazards on rural roads throughout the municipality.

-Private work in a road reserve
+Work in a road reserve

 Approval may be required prior to works being undertaken on West Tamar Council controlled road reserves.
 This is to ensure Council's road reserves are protected and reinstated to their original state after works have been carried out and to ensure the risk to public safety is minimised.
+Other public utility owners may be required to apply for a permit under their Legislation.

 Approval is required if works are being undertaken within Council's road reserves such as: